Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

         1. A `settings.json` file should be present in the `_pico` folder.
 Open it with a text editor such as Notepad.
             - If you can't find a `settings.json` inside `_pico`, you have not started up pico-launcher before, and will need to do so first.

-        1. Add (copy/paste) this MegaDrive/Genesis association key into the `fileAssociations` key in `settings.json`:
+        1. Add (copy/paste) these MegaDrive/Genesis association keys into the `fileAssociations` key in `settings.json`:
             ``` json
                 "gen": {
                   "appPath": "/_pico/emulators/PicoDriveTWL.nds"